iainsproat/iain-nodejs/README.md

 The line `yarn start` is the command run inside the Docker Container Image.
 The rest of the command is the arguments passed to the command.
 The arguments are:

-- `'{"projectId": "1234", "modelId": "1234", "branchName": "myBranch", "versionId": "1234", "speckleServerUrl": "https://speckle.xyz", "automationId": "1234", "automationRevisionId": "1234", "automationRunId": "1234", "functionId": "1234", "functionName": "my function", "functionLogo": "base64EncodedPng"}'` - the metadata that describes the automation and the function.
+- `'{"projectId": "1234", "modelId": "1234", "branchName": "myBranch", "versionId": "1234", "speckleServerUrl": "https://speckle.xyz", "automationId": "1234", "automationRevisionId": "1234", "automationRunId": "", "functionId": "1234", "functionName": "my function", "functionRunId": "1234", "functionLogo": "base64EncodedPng"}'` - the metadata that describes the automation and the function.
+Providing an empty functionRunId causes a test run to be created on the server; this requires the automation to be a test automation.
-- `{}` - the input parameters for the function the Automation creator can set.
+- `{"blobId": "1234"}` - the input parameters for the function the Automation creator can set.
 Here, they are blank, but you can add your parameters to test your function.
 - `yourSpeckleServerAuthenticationToken`—the authentication token for the Speckle Server that the Automation can connect to.
 This is required to interact with the Speckle Server, for example, to get data from the Model.

 ## Resources